-“We have developed a fairly advanced risk-assessment model, partnership ecosystem with over 50+ e-Commerce companies, and a technology team with unique skillset that thoroughly understands the financial and technological challenges.
-We have not seen anyone else offer digital EMI at a scale where people can avail it while checking out on ecommerce websites and apps”, Chapman shares.
+“We have developed a fairly advanced risk-assessment model, partnership ecosystem with over 50+ e-Commerce companies, and a technology team with a unique skillset that thoroughly understands the financial and technological challenges.
+We have not seen anyone else offer digital EMI at a scale where people can avail it while checking out on eCommerce websites and apps”, Chapman shares.

-Use of Artificial intelligence in assessing credit worthiness-
+Use of Artificial intelligence in assessing creditworthiness

 “This has aided us in gauging creditworthiness of customers who don’t even have a CIBIL score, 25% of customers we’ve helped pay in EMI had no CIBIL score”, she says.

-By processing new age data points using mobile tech, digital banking and AI, ZestMoney team is taking the risk out of lending to the “everyone”, thus enabling millions more Indian consumers to shop online whilst bringing trust into high value digital transactions for the Indian e-commerce industry.
+By processing new-age data points using mobile tech, digital banking and AI, ZestMoney team is taking the risk out of lending to the “everyone”, thus enabling millions more Indian consumers to shop online whilst bringing trust into high-value digital transactions for the Indian e-commerce industry.

-On ZestMoney leveraging analytics in the overall functioning of the company, Chapman shares that they use analytics to understand the customer behavior right from seeing an ad, visiting the website to paying their last EMI.
+On ZestMoney leveraging analytics in the overall functioning of the company, Chapman shares that they use analytics to understand the customer behaviour right from seeing an ad, visiting the website to paying their last EMI.
 “This helps us optimize all the functions within ZestMoney and reduce risk throughout our business processes”, she says.

-She further adds that they also use data science to optimize their marketing, and that their Facebook advertising efficiency has improved 3X and conversion improved 2X, since its adoption.
+She further adds that they also use data science to optimize their marketing and that their Facebook advertising efficiency has improved 3X and conversion improved 2X, since its adoption.

 Partnership with PayTM, Chillr and more-

 It is quite interesting to note that ZestMoney has an interesting partnership portfolio with the likes of PayTM and Chiller.
-When asked about the goal of these partnership, Chapman explains “We are building the most efficient way for all kinds of people to pay using digital EMI.
+When asked about the goal of this partnership, Chapman explains “We are building the most efficient way for all kinds of people to pay using digital EMI.
 Wherever the customer wants to use EMI/ credit, we will be there.
 Through our business model that provides “credit-as-a-service”, we are able to work with multiple partners who want to provide credit to their customers in the fastest and most user-friendly way.
 Hence such partnerships provide a well-rounded customer experience, which is important to our growth model.”

 There is no second thought about the fact that Fintech companies are crowding the space.
 But how does ZestMoney plan to stand apart from others?
 Well, Chapman has an answer.
 She says by using advanced machine learning algorithms coupled with their in-house risk engine (that has approved loans in less than 10 seconds) will set them apart.